-SafeZONE is a program designed to increase the overall campus community's understanding and awareness of issues faced by lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ) and other marginalized persons.
+SafeZONE is a workshop designed to increase the overall campus community's understanding and awareness of issues faced by lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual/ally (LGBTQIA) and other marginalized persons.
 SafeZONE was created to provide a more inclusive and accepting campus climate.
-The Program provides two ongoing workshops to the campus community - SafeZONE 101: Introduction to LGBTQA Communities at ASU and Becoming an Ally.
-SafeZone 101 is a pre-requisite to Becoming an Ally.

 Arizona State University (ASU) and the surrounding community are proud of their culturally diverse population and support cultural diversity in every way possible.
 SafeZONE is a subtle way to say that all sexual orientations and gender identity and expressions are part of our culture and are acknowledged and supported.

-SafeZONE allies should be open and supportive to the needs of lesbian, gay, bisexual, and transgender individuals and willing to learn about issues related to sexual orientation and gender identity and expressions.
+SafeZONE allies are open and supportive to the needs of lesbian, gay, bisexual, transgender, queer/questioning, intersex, and asexual individuals and willing to learn about issues related to sexual orientation and gender identity and expressions.

 Displaying a SafeZone symbol does not mean that you are gay, lesbian, bisexual or transgender.
 It means you are supportive of the needs of others and willing to learn about issues related to sexual orientation and gender identity and expression.